Contributory Parent 143 Visa

 In order to be eligible for the 143 Visa, the parent must have;

-- a child (18 years or older) who is either an Australian citizen, an Australian permanent resident or an eligible New Zealand citizen
+- a child who is 18 or older and is either an Australian citizen, a permanent resident of Australia, or a New Zealand citizen who meets the requirements

-- at least half of your and your partner’s children living in Australia or more of your children living in Australia than any other country.
+- at least half of your children and those of your partner live in Australia, or more of your children live there than in any other country.

 You can include the following family members in your application;